arbor-sim/arbor/doc/py_domdec.rst

     .. function:: gid_domain(gid)

-        A function for querying the domain id that a cell is assigned to (using global identifier :attr:`cell_member.gid`).
+        A function for querying the domain id that a cell is assigned to (using global identifier :attr:`arbor.cell_member.gid`).

     .. attribute:: num_domains